open-telemetry/community/docs/how-to-handle-public-calendar.md

 # How to create and configure meetings

 In OpenTelemetry we are using the CNCF's Zoom accounts.
-We currently own four identical zoom accounts, though most meetings are created by the first account.
+We currently own five identical zoom accounts.

 All rooms are configured the same way.
 Some notes on meetings configuration: